Salary data sourced from BLS Occupational Employment and Wage Statistics (May 2025). For informational purposes only.

 What training do you need to be a pediatric neuropsychologist?

-The Houston Conference (1997, updated 2022) defines the training pathway: doctoral degree in clinical psychology with neuropsychology emphasis, an APA-accredited internship with neuropsychology rotation experience, and a two-year postdoctoral fellowship specifically in clinical neuropsychology.
+The Houston Conference (1997), updated by the Minnesota Conference Guidelines (2022), defines the training pathway: doctoral degree in clinical psychology with neuropsychology emphasis, an APA-accredited internship with neuropsychology rotation experience, and a two-year postdoctoral fellowship specifically in clinical neuropsychology.
 For pediatric subspecialization, the fellowship must include substantial pediatric clinical training (most pediatric-track fellowships sit at large pediatric hospitals like Boston Children's, CHOP, Children's National DC, Texas Children's, Lurie Children's Chicago, Children's Hospital LA, Seattle Children's, Cincinnati Children's).
 Board certification (ABPP-CN with pediatric proficiency demonstration) is standard for senior roles and required for many academic-medical promotion paths.

 Where are the highest-paying pediatric neuropsych jobs?